nikolashn/basque/MANUAL.md

 #### Func definition/forward declaration
 Syntax: `<type> <identifier> (` [ { `<type>` [ `<identifier>` [ `= <expression>` ] ] `,` } `<type>` [ `<identifier>` [ `= <expression>` ] ] ] `)` ( `, <statement>` | `{` { `<statement>` } `}` | `;` )

 Defines a func.
-The first token is the return type of the func, which may be `void`.
+The first token is the return type of the func, which may be `void`, meaning that the func does not return a value.
 A func can be forward declared if only a semicolon rather than statements are provided after the parameters list.
 For forward declarations, the identifier of a parameter may be omitted, but this is not the case for full definitions.
 Also, default arguments may be given in the definition of a function if it is not a forward declaration.

 Examples of func definitions:
 ```